-Monday 9:00 am-5:00 pm Tuesday-Friday 9:00 am-7:00 pm Saturday 1:00-9:00 pm
+Monday-Friday 9:00 am-7:00 pm

+Saturday 1:00-7:00 pm

+TT 110 '

-The Health Services staff provides physical exams, laboratory tests, and prescriptions for medications.
+The Health Services staff provides physical exams, some laboratory tests, and prescriptions for medications.
 Students with prescription drug plans should present their insurance cards at the time of the office visit.
-The services of Southwestern Vermont Medical Center (SVMC) in Bennington are used as needed for laboratory tests, x-rays, and emergency care.
+The services of Southwestern Vermont Medical Center (SVMC) in Bennington are used as needed for laboratory tests, x-rays, emergency care, and specialist consultation.